MixedMatched/juniper/README.md

 # Juniper CAS

 Juniper is a formally-specified computer algebra system written in Rust and formalized in Lean 4.
-This project is meant to be a demonstration of how these systems can work together, and not necessarily a ready-made library.
+This is meant to be a toy project to demonstrate how these systems can work together, and not really a ready-made library.

 ## What?